James W. Robinson (Texas and California): California

 Robinson moved to San Diego in the Spring of 1850 and was one of the few lawyers there, and was fluent in Spanish, so specialized in land law.

 Robinson expressed frustration at the Byzantine Spanish and Mexican land grant system, and the large size of the land grants.
 Robinson was one of the few Americans to speak out against U.S. recognition of Mexican land grants in the Treaty of Guadalupe Hidalgo.
 He said:

 These acts of national robbery, desperate like a vampire, draining the last dollar from the impoverished inhabitants of our State, without law and contrary to law.

 The land grants were huge and given to a few favored people by local Mexican officials.
 Contrary to Mexican law, they were often not approved by the central Mexican government, and other procedures weren't followed (such as a land survey).

-Robinson was City Treasurer in 1851, School Commissioner in 1854, and District Attorney in 1852–1855, President of the Board of Trustees for San Diego during 1853–1855.
+Robinson was city treasurer in 1851, school commissioner in 1854, district attorney in 1852–1855, and president of the board of trustees for San Diego during 1853–1855.

 Robinson helped establish the Democratic Party in San Diego, and was its early leader.